South Korea, Iran, Italy and Japan are greatest virus concern: WHO

 “But containment of COVID is feasible and must remain the top priority for all countries.”

 The number of COVID-19 cases in China continues to decline and on Sunday it reported 206 new infections, the lowest since Jan.
 22, he said.
-China has reported some 80,000 since the outbreak began.
+In all, China has reported some 80,000 since the outbreak began.

 Of the 8,739 cases reported by 61 countries outside China, 81% are in just four countries, he said.

-Among the other 57 affected countries, 38 have reported 10 cases or fewer, 19 have reported only one case, and “a good number have already contained the virus”, Tedros added.
+Among the other 57 affected countries, 38 have reported 10 cases or fewer, 19 have reported only one case, and “a good number have already contained the virus” and reported no cases in the last two weeks, Tedros added.

-Dr. Mike Ryan, head of WHO’s emergencies prograM, said: “There is a very small number of countries in which we have demonstrated and established community transmission.”
+“There is a very small number of countries in which we have demonstrated and established community transmission ....

-Containment and significantly slowing down the spread of virus allows health systems and laboratories to prepare and for drugs and vaccines to be developed, he said.
+“At the very minimum, containment is allowing us to significantly slow down the spread of virus, thereby giving an opportunity for health systems to prepare, for PPE (personal protective equipment) to be made available, for training to take place, for laboratories to get reagents, for laboratory technicians to be trained.”

-Ryan said that extreme measures taken by authorities in Wuhan to halt the virus were probably not needed elsewhere, and noted countries had different levels of “social acceptance”.

-“Certainly it is clear in the likes of Singapore for example, if you take another example outside, in Hong Kong, that measures that have not involved walling off cities or completely banning travel, have been very effective in both suppressing and driving transmission down over the last six weeks.”

-A WHO team arrived in Iran on Monday to support authorities and deliver 100,000 diagnostic tests and protective gear for 15,000 health workers, the agency said.
+A WHO team arrived in Iran on Monday to support authorities and deliver supplies including 100,000 diagnostic tests and protective gear for 15,000 health workers, the agency said.

 Tedros, referring to moves to allow supplies to enter Iran despite sanctions over its nuclear program, said: “I would like to commend actually the statement from the United States in support of Iran.